kisernl/oss-forms-api/README.md

 ## 🎯 Overview

-Mayfly Forms provides a simple, cost-effective way to handle contact forms and other form submissions without managing servers.
+OSS Forms API provides a simple, cost-effective way to handle contact forms and other form submissions without managing servers.
 Perfect for static sites, portfolios, and any application needing reliable form processing.

 ## ✨ Features